samuelmbp/FizzBuzz/README.md

-TDD FIZZBUZZ PROJECT
+# TDD FIZZBUZZ PROJECT

-WHAT IS FIZZBUZZ?
+## WHAT IS FIZZBUZZ?

-FizzBuzz Is a simple coding challenge.
+### FizzBuzz Is a simple coding challenge.
 The objective of FizzBuzz is to create a program with the following specification:

-  The program can be passed a number.
+  1. The program can be passed a number.

-  When passed a number that is a multiple of 3, the program returns the message 'Fizz'.
+  2. When passed a number that is a multiple of 3, the program returns the message 'Fizz'.

-  When passed a number that is a multiple of 5, the program returns the message 'Buzz'.
+  3. When passed a number that is a multiple of 5, the program returns the message 'Buzz'.

-  When passed a number that is a multiple of both 3 and 5, the program ignores the previous 2 rules and returns the message 'FizzBuzz'.
+  4. When passed a number that is a multiple of both 3 and 5, the program ignores the previous 2 rules and returns the message 'FizzBuzz'.

-  In all other cases, the program simply returns the given number.
+  5.In all other cases, the program simply returns the given number.